 Builtworlds began with a small group of individuals focused on researching the most impactful ways emerging technology might change the way we build.
 The group established itself in a former gear plant turned co-working space on Chicago’s burgeoning, tech-heavy west side.
 People began visiting BuiltWorlds to partake in meetings, sharing ideas, and asking to get involved with a growing community.

-BuiltWorlds launched BuiltWorlds One, a YouTube channel aimed at providing people who couldn’t join us at our in-person events a way to experience them, digitally through video.
+BuiltWorlds launched BuiltWorlds One, a YouTube channel aimed at providing people who couldn’t join us at our in-person events a way to experience them digitally.
 BuiltWorlds also hosted one of the first and largest industry hackathons, further promoting collaborative explorations of emerging technology’s ability to address industry challenges.

 BuiltWorlds expanded its mission to look at advances, not just in the areas of development, design, and construction but also in the design and materiality of the buildings and infrastructure, itself.
 This initiative was named SmartWorlds.

-BuiltWorlds hosted its inaugural Summit focused on bringing together the industry’s c-suite for an intimate survey organized around BuiltWorlds topics.
+BuiltWorlds hosted its inaugural Summit, which was focused on bringing together the industry’s c-suite for an intimate survey organized around BuiltWorlds topics.
 This has developed into one of the industry’s leading gatherings to talk about business development in a time of rapid technological change.

-As the interest in investing in the sector began to balloon in 2016, BuiltWorlds adds a venture focus to the topics covered.
+As interest in investing in the sector began to balloon in 2016, BuiltWorlds added a venture focus to the topics covered.
 Dustin Devan of BuildingConnected discussed the completion of his “A round” with BuiltWorlds, before going on to sell the company to Autodesk, just a few years later.